yetkinergun/solis-cloud-scraper/README.md

 * solis.username = [your username for soliscloud.com]
 * solis.password = [your password for soliscloud.com]
 * service.port = [the port to expose scraped data and call refresh on]
-* service.username = [the username to access the /data and /refresh endpoints]
-* service.password = [the password to access the /data and /refresh endpoints]

 The following configuration values are required by the refresher.js script
 * service.port = [the port to expose scraped data and call refresh on]
 * service.url = [the URL where the scraper is running
-* service.username = [the username to access the /refresh endpoints]
-* service.password = [the password to access the /refresh endpoints]
 * refresh.interval-mins = [the interval in minutes to call the /refresh endpoint]
 * refresh.start-hour = [the hour to start refreshing]
 * refresh.end-hour = [the hour to stop refreshing]